hayesdavis/mockingbird/README.md

 * On a connection, send '{"foo":"bar"}' down to the client
 * Wait 1 second
 * Then send '{"foo2":"bar2"}' down to the client 5 times
-* Then send each line from some/file.txt to the clien, waiting 1 second in between sends
+* Then send each line from some/file.txt to the client, waiting 1 second in between sends
 * Close the connection